-The Tide Pool Sculpin is a very common fish along the shores of the BC coast and the rest of the north pacific from Alaska to Washington.
-Though these fish only reach about 8 cm and live a maximum of five years, they thrive in the turbulent waters of the inter tidal zone.
+The Tide Pool Sculpin is a very common fish along the shores of the Pacific Northwest from Alaska to Washington.
+Though these fish only reach about 8 cm and live a maximum of five years, they thrive in the turbulent waters of the intertidal zone.
 They also have the ability to withstand very cold water temperatures.
-In the Bering Sea they have been known to live in temperatures as low as 2 degrees Celsius.
+In the Bering Sea, they have been known to live in temperatures as low as 2 degrees Celsius.

-Other interesting characteristics of this species, is their ability to find their way back to their favorite tidepool.
-Tide pool sculpin survive by eating isopods, amphipods, shrimp and worms.
+Another interesting characteristic of this species is its ability to find its way back to its favorite tide pool.
+Tidepool sculpin survives by eating isopods, amphipods, shrimp, and worms.
 In turn, they are often eaten by larger fish like the kelp greenling.
-They range in coloration from gray to brown and even green with multi colored speckles.
+They range in coloration from gray to brown and even green with multi-colored speckles.

-Tide Pool Sculpin are commonly found in tide pools.
-The well camouflaged tidepool sculpins hide in crevices throughout the tide pools of the BC coastal region, and can easily be observed by wading into tide pools from shore.
+Tide Pool Sculpins are commonly found in tide pools.
+The well-camouflaged tide pool sculpins hide in crevices throughout the tide pools of the BC coastal region, and can easily be observed by wading into tide pools from shore.